trailbehind/zendesk-utils/create_subscriptions/README.md

 If you don't want the user to get notified of new comments, set "include_comments" to False.

-self.user_ids -- takes a list of user ids self.zendesk -- The name of the help center.
+self.user_ids -- takes a list of user ids (this will be a number) self.zendesk -- The name of the help center.
 The name can be found in the url of the help center. https://[help_center_name].zendesk.com/ self.user -- Email address for your Zendesk account + the word /token self.pwd -- API token for your Zendesk account